 - The projects "Intraregional Location and Mobility" and "Long-Range Agglomeration and Deglomeration Processes in the Eastern Ruhr Region" funded by the German Research Council aimed at analysing the long-term spatial development in the eastern part of the Ruhr agglomeration in Germany since its first urbanisation phase until its present suburbanisation phase and to forecast its likely future development with an integrated, newly developed mathematical model (Schönebeck et al., 1978; Gnad et al., 1983). - The International Study Group on Land-Use Transport Interaction (ISGLUTI) aimed at investigating long-term effects of changes in the cost of public and private travel, the provision of major transport infrastructure and regulations and legislation affecting the location and density of activities on travel patterns, residential and industrial location, transport costs, efficiency pf the transport system, equity and energy use.
 In the study nine urban models were applied to a common set of policy scenarios for nine urban regions (Webster et al., 1988). - The project PROPOLIS (Planning and Research of Policies for Land Use and Transport for Increasing Urban Sustainability) aimed at further developing theories on the interaction between transport and spatial development and the identification of measures to improve the sustainability of urban regions.
 For this three existing land use and transport models were further developed and used to forecast and evaluate the impacts of different policies on the sustainability of spatial development in seven urban regions in Europe (Lautso et al., 2004). - The project "Spatial Scenarios for the Eastern Ruhr Area" was part of the project "Analysis of Central Constraints, Instruments and Goal Criteria for State Transport Planning in North-Rhine Westphalia" conducted by the Institut für Landes- und Stadtentwicklungsforschung und Bauwesen (ILS) for the Ministry for Transport, Energy and Regional Planning of the state of North-Rhine Westphalia.
 In the project the IRPUD model was used to simulate the impacts of different policy scenarios on land use and transport development (Spiekermann and Wegener, 2005). - The project STEPs (Scenarios for the Transport System and Energy Supply and their Potential Effects) aimed at developing, comparing and assessing scenarios for the transport system and energy supply of the future in terms of security of energy supply, effects on the environment, the economy and technology and the impacts of measures to internalise external costs and the interactions between transport and spatial development.
-In STEPs five integrated models of spatial development for Europe and five urban regions were applied (Fiorello et al., 2006). - The project "Criteria for Adequate Service of Public Transport in North-Rhine Westphalia", a cooperation with the universities of Wuppertal and Münster for the Ministry for Building and Transport of North-Rhine Westphalia, assessed the impacts of alternative rules for the allocation of public transport subsidies in North-Rhine Westphalia on mobility, accessibility and the environment for different types of regions.
-The IRPUD model was used to forecast their regional impacts in the eastern Ruhr Area (Brosch et al., 2007).
+In STEPs five integrated models of spatial development for Europe and five urban regions were applied (Fiorello et al., 2006). - The project "Criteria for Adequate Service of Public Transport in North-Rhine Westphalia", a cooperation with the universities of Wuppertal and Münster for the Ministry for Building and Transport of North-Rhine Westphalia, assessed the impacts of alternative rules for the allocation of public transport subsidies in North-Rhine Westphalia on mobility, accessibility and the environment for different types of regions (Brosch et al., 2007). - In the project "Ruhr Area 2050: Modelling the Energy Transition in the Ruhr Area" funded by the Mercator Foundation (Schwarze et al., 2017) the database of the model was extended to the whole Ruhr Area and its planning horizon until the year 2050, and the model was extended by submodels for cycling as a separate mode, electro-mobility, car sharing and building energy and was used to forecast the impacts of land use and transport policies and of combinations of policies as integrated strategies on modal shift and CO2 emissions.